Shipping is taking 3-12 working days due to delays

 Retinal and vitamin C make quite the dynamic duo.
 These potent ingredients provide game-changing results individually, but are even better together.

 If you’re serious about skincare, we’re willing to bet you’re up to speed with what retinal and vitamin C do.
 As a little refresher, vitamin C is a powerful antioxidant.
 It does a brilliant job of shielding skin from free radicals.
 This scientific term refers to molecules that come from things like sunlight, pollution and stress, and have the potential to cause damage to our skin cells.
 Vitamin C also brightens and evens skin tone, for an all-round more radiant complexion.
+Boost Up, our 30% Vitamin C serum, is highly active and a patch test on the forearm is advised before the first use.

 Retinal is a part of a family of ingredients called retinoids, and is closely related to prescription-only ingredient retinoic acid.
 As we age, the rate at which our skin turns over old, redundant cells slows, and it also produces less collagen – the protein which gives it its spring, bounce and firmness.
 Retinal helps skin to behave more like its younger self, keeping it looking fresh and renewed, with less visible fine lines and wrinkles.